oci-hpc/oci-openfoam-workshop/Documentation/Command Line.md

-Step 6: Import the Stack
+Step 6: Initialize the Stack

 1. Firstly, it’s important to note that you can get the list of available stacks by running the following command: